linsyking/CanvasHelper2/Readme.md

 ## Workflow

-If you only want to run the backend in your machine and use the frontend on our server, then you only need to setup the backend.
+If you only want to run the backend on your machine and use the frontend on our server, then you only need 1 step.

 If you want to setup frontend by yourself, you have to do mainly 3 steps: